This post may contain affiliate links. Please read our disclosure policy.

 a plate full of christmas cookies decorate with royal icing on top of a red towel with more cookies, cookie cutters and a cup of milk around it

-Royal Icing No Meringue Powder FAQs
+Royal Icing without Meringue Powder FAQs

 It takes about 6-8 hours for royal icing to fully dry to the point where you can stack cookies.